improbable-eng/ts-protoc-gen/README.md

 ```

 ## Examples
-For a sample of the generated protos and service definitions, see [examples](https://github.com/improbable-eng/ts-protoc-gen/tree/master/examples)
+For a sample of the generated protos and service definitions, see [examples](https://github.com/improbable-eng/ts-protoc-gen/tree/master/examples).

+To generate the examples from protos, please run `./generate.sh`